fako/datascope/README.md

 Data Scope
 ==========

-Data Scope is a mashup framework meant to facilitate the execution of complex search queries.
+Data Scope is a data mashup framework meant to facilitate the execution of complex search queries.
 Think about search queries like: “which websites name at least three experts from field X?”, “which websites support stance X?”, “what are iconical images for X in culture A, B & C?” and “which people are known for similar reasons that person X is known for?”.